lanl/BEE/doc-src/README.md

 Sphinx is also capable of generating documentation in other formats, such as LaTeX (`latex`, or `latexpdf` for PDF), JSON (`json`), Pickle (`pickle`), plain text (`text`), and manual pages (`man`).
-For a full list of documentation types, run the command `make` in the project root directory.
+For a full list of documentation types, run the command `make` inside the `doc-src` directory.

 ## Adding Documentation